l10nelw/page_id_bookmarket/readme.txt

 deviantart - [url with '/' replaced with ' ']
 instagram* - [username] [post id] facebook - [name] [url with 'www.facebook.com', '/', and '?' replaced with ' ']

+*After exiting the bookmarklet prompt, you will immediately be taken to the direct URL of the media file.

 How to add to your browser:
 1. In pageid.js, copy the single-line javascript code under "// without whitespace".